nlnw/guestbook/README.md

 # Guestbook

-Multi-chain guestbook that supports peer-to-peer encrypted messages.
+Multi-chain guestbook that supports peer-to-peer messages (encryption to be added later).
 Built for ETHOnline 2023.

 ## Bounties